sprestel-github/js-data/README.md

 Supporting relations, computed properties, model lifecycle control and a slew of other features, JSData is the tool for [giving your data the respect it deserves](http://confreaks.tv/videos/mwjs2015-give-your-data-the-respect-it-deserves).

 It's also written in ES6.
-Contributions ftw!
+Contributions ftw!!

 Support is handled via the [Mailing List](https://groups.io/org/groupsio/jsdata).